elbeardmorez/nixTools/media/README.md

   -p|--play TARGET  : play media file(s) found at TARGET

-    TARGET  : a target file / directory or a partial file name to search for
+    TARGET  : a file, directory or a partial name to search for. see 'search' for supported strings

   -s|--search [OPTION] SEARCH : search for file(s) in known locations